Combining probability distributions: Extending the logarithmic pooling approach: Acknowledgments

-The authors would like to thank Professor Adrian Raftery (University of Washington) for helpful suggestions.
-DAMV was supported in part by Capes under Capes/Cofecub project (N. 833/15).
+The authors would like to thank Professors Adrian Raftery, Christian Genest and Mike West, as well as Drs.
+David Poole, Eduardo Mendes and Felipe Figueiredo for helpful suggestions.
+DAMV and LSB were supported in part by CAPES under CAPES/Cofecub project (N. 833/15).
 FCC is grateful to Funda\c{c}\~ao Getulio Vargas for funding during this project.